Axedentist/Botman/README.md

 Shows the current queue, up to 15 songs shown.
 ### play
 Play the music queue if already joined to a voice channel
-## the following commands only function while the play command is running!!
+## The following commands only function while the play command is running!!
 ### pause
 pauses the music
 ### resume